jamesdanielwhitford/replit.github.io/tutorials/38-3D-rendering-with-threejs.md

 1. Add the mesh to the scene.
 1. Add a camera to the scene, which determines what we see rendered.

 That's quite a few steps, so let's start by creating a renderer.
-Add the following line to the `script.js` file:
+Add the following lines to the `script.js` file:

 ```javascript
 const renderer = new THREE.WebGLRenderer();